 Advice and tips for getting online while social distancing

-It's important that we try and stay in touch while we're all social distancing.
-We've had to close all our Community Hubs & Libraries which are Newcastle's 'go-to' resource for trusted and reliable information, help and for social interaction.
+It's important that we try and stay in touch during the coronavirus pandemic.
+We are working to re-open branch libraries across Newcastle with a range of selected services.
+Our branches are a 'go-to' resource for trusted and reliable information, help and for social interaction.

 We've compiled some resources from trustworthy sources which will help you if you're new to using Skype, webcams, online shopping, Facetime, WhatsApp or just staying in touch with your friends and family.